profSeeger/LA558_Chris_Seeger/README.md

 -??
 At some point we will have an assignment using the skills we have learned so far!

 ### Final Projects
-No idea what the final project will be yet!
+I have no idea what my final project topic will be yet!